michaelnisi/troubled/data/posts/2011/10/solarized.md

 {
   "title": "Solarized",
-  "description": "Colorscheme with precise CIELAB lightness relationships", "template": "article.jade",
+  "description": "The palette of this popular color scheme for terminal and GUI applications aims to maximize sixteen colors, providing contrast on both dark and light backgrounds.", "template": "article.jade",
   "date": "2011-10-15"
 }

+THE AESTHETICS OF EVERYDAY THINGS are of the utmost importance; the psychological effects of beauty are fundamental.
+As programmers we look at our text editors and IDEs for hours every day, thus most of us are particular in regards of color schemes.
+We want them to be practical, beautiful and easy on the eyes—beautiful things are created with beautiful tools.

-[Solarized](http://ethanschoonover.com/solarized) is a sixteen color palette (eight monotones, eight accent colors) designed for use with terminal and gui applications.
+[Solarized](http://ethanschoonover.com/solarized) is a sixteen color palette (eight monotones, eight accent colors) designed for use with terminal and GUI applications.
 It has several unique properties.
-Ethan Schoonover designed this colorscheme with both precise [CIELAB](http://en.wikipedia.org/wiki/Lab_color_space) lightness relationships and a refined set of hues based on fixed color wheel relationships.
+[Ethan Schoonover](http://ethanschoonover.com/) designed this colorscheme with both precise [CIELAB](http://en.wikipedia.org/wiki/Lab_color_space) lightness relationships and a refined set of hues based on fixed color wheel relationships:

-The things with which we are surrounding us day in day out are of the utmost importance, accordingly the asthetics of a programmer's trusty editor cannot be overstated.
-Solarized makes you feel like coding in the shadow under a walnut tree on a bright summer's day.
-You can almost feel the fresh summer breeze on your skin.
-It is available for lots of editors, I am using it with [Vim](http://www.vim.org/), [XCode](http://developer.apple.com/xcode/) and [IntelliJ](http://www.jetbrains.com/idea/), which is providing the nice convenience, that all my editors have the same uplifting looks.
-Well, the colors at least.
+> On a sunny summer day I love to read a book outside.
+Not right in the sun; that’s too bright.
+I’ll hunt for a shady spot under a tree.
+The shaded paper contrasts with the crisp text nicely.
+If you were to actually measure the contrast between the two, you’d find it is much lower than black text on a white background (or white on black) on your display device of choice.
+Black text on white from a computer display is akin to reading a book in direct sunlight and tires the eye.

+Solarized is a low contrast colorscheme that retains contrasting hues for syntax highlighting readability.
+Its light and dark background modes retain the same selective contrast relationship and overall feel.
+I use the light mode during daylight and the dark mode at night.

+I use Solarized in [iTerm2](http://www.iterm2.com/), [Vim](http://www.vim.org/) and [XCode](https://developer.apple.com/xcode/); further application specific color themes are available for most common editors and IDEs.

+In [Changelog Episode 0.7.7](http://thechangelog.com/post/20168759748/episode-0-7-7-solarized-and-linux-on-the-desktop-with-et): [Wynn Netherland](http://wynnnetherland.com/) sat down with Ethan Schoonover to talk about the science and design behind the wildly popular color scheme as well as his love for [Arch Linux](http://www.archlinux.org/).

+I delight in my editor because it allows me to be a programmer.
+Solarized is the color scheme I was looking for.
+Come join us in the shade.